← Blog |

 Safety Guidelines for 1,200 Calorie Plans

-A 1,200 kcal plan sits at the edge of what's safe without medical involvement.
-Your job as a coach is to monitor closely, adjust quickly, and know when to refer out.
-These guidelines keep your client safe and your practice protected.
+1,200 kcal sits at the edge of what's safe without medical involvement.
+Your job as a coach is to screen carefully, monitor weekly, and know when to refer out.
+These four rules keep clients safe and your practice protected.

 1